T.I. Debates Alex Jones On Donald Trump, Says President Has ‘Disregard For Black Lives’

 “The reason I would not be willing to come is because I cannot begin a compromise, or a discussion — a mutual respect — if I don’t know there is a respect for us.
 So first, I must identify and go straight to the disrespect and disregard for black lives,” he said, per AllHipHop.

-Jones responded by saying that Trump would not mind T.I. broaching those subjects with him but said he understood that showing up at the White House would likely be perceived as an endorsement of the President.
+Jones responded by saying that Trump would not mind T.I. broaching those subjects with him, but said he understood that showing up at the White House would likely be perceived as an endorsement of the president.
 In response, T.I. claims he would welcome Trump onto his show and respect him just as he showed Jones respect.

-“He would have just as much fair room and freedom to speak as you do.”
+“He would have just as much fair room and freedom to speak as you do,” T.I. said.

 Jones is currently being sued for his claims that the Sandy Hook shooting was staged.
-According to The Washington Times, Jones is also suing The Young Turks media group and a House of Representative candidate Brianna Wu for claiming that he sent child pornography to the attorneys suing him in the Sandy Hook case.
+According to The Washington Times, Jones is also suing The Young Turks media group and House of Representatives candidate Brianna Wu for claiming that he sent child pornography to the attorneys suing him in the Sandy Hook case.

 Robert Barnes, a lawyer representing Jones, claims that these were “lies and libel” and “actionable under the law as defamation per se.”

 Both the Young Turks and Wu were reportedly asked to retract their remarks about Jones and refused.
-Although child porn was indeed found in electronic files that Jones turned over to Sandy Hook lawyers as part of the lawsuit, Jones was reportedly not treated as a suspect in the case as he was not believed to have been aware of the files.
+Although child porn was indeed found in electronic files that Jones turned over to Sandy Hook lawyers as part of the lawsuit, Jones was reportedly not treated as a suspect in the case, as he was not believed to have been aware of the files.